alx-tools/deep-learning-vagrant-machine/README.md

 Once the setup is complete, just run:

     $ vagrant ssh
 You are in!
-Now, let's train your first neuronal network:
+Now, let's train your first recurrent neuronal network:

     $ python keras/examples/addition_rnn.py